Super Lawyers

 The Hazards of Pothole Accidents

-Potholes pose a significant hazard for motorists, especially those operating on busy roads at higher rates of speed.
-Potholes form due to high levels of heat and pressure caused by the constant flow of quick-moving motorists in heavy vehicles.
+Potholes pose a significant hazard for motorists, especially those operating on busy roads at higher speeds.
+They form due to high levels of heat and pressure caused by the constant flow of quick-moving motorists in heavy vehicles.
 They can often reach depths of 20 inches deep and 15 inches in diameter and are worsened by abundant rainfall, extreme weather, and the pounding they get from big rig trucks.

-If the state, town, or county fails to maintain the road properly, some treacherous potholes may occur.
-Even small potholes can cause extensive damage to both the vehicle that hits it and the occupants of that vehicle.
+If the state, town, or county fails to maintain the road properly, treacherous potholes may occur.
+Even small potholes can cause extensive damage to both the vehicle that hits them and its occupants.

 Pothole cases are never easy.
 But our law firm handles serious injury and wrongful death claims.
 If you have suffered a severe injury from a pothole, it is worth calling us to explore your options.